 But I don't know where he is right now.
 I don't know whether he died or whether he's still working.
-I have never seen him for three, four years now.
+I have not seen him much for three, four years now.
 He's a husky man, a big man, and not too old.
-I'm going to ask my uncle some time whether he's living, and whether he was disturbed since we last saw him.
+I'm going to ask my uncle sometime whether he's living, and whether he was disturbed since we last saw him.
 That would be a big question to him.

 I wanted to ask my uncle about that before, but there were too many around listening in.
-I went there three or four times since we left there,(78) but there were always too many around to talk about it.
+I went there to see my uncle three or four times since we left,(78) but there were always too many around to talk about it.
 See?
-But my white friend got the privilege right from the Medicine Man to come in, so, really, after that, he was supposed to go in.
+My white friend got the privilege right from the Medicine Man to come in, so, really, after that, he was supposed to go in.

-George let us in already.
+George let us in.
 So we stood there and looked.
 He knows I know it.
-He know's I've been telling my white friend about it.
+He knows I've been telling my white friend about it.
 So everything turned out all right.

-The problem-man thought we busted in.
+The guy being doctored thought we busted in.
 We didn't.
 They let us in.
 That was his brother at the door.
-That was the doorman's brother who was a patient there, laying there on the floor.
-They're both alike, they look alike and they're both the same size.
+And that was the door‑man's brother who was the patient lying there on the floor.
+They're both alike; they look alike and they're both the same size.